Video Transcoding: Technology You Need to Improve Your User’s Experience

 - 360p version at 1000 kbps

-DaCast uses the most common file formats for video transcoding.
-The settings used are:
+Dacast uses the most common file formats for video transcoding.
+These standard settings include the following:

 - Video codec: H.264

 - Audio codec: AAC

 - Resolutions supported: 1080p, 720p, 576p, 480p, 240p